AmitKumarDas/Decisions/blogs/declarative_reconciler.md

 ### How does this help?
 This is obviously the first question that boomerangs.
 In my opinion it does no harm to re-think a particular idea or process in the fields / disciplines where it was not meant to be in the first place.
-For example, why should core programmers (the ones who know writing programming language syntax) be the only ones meant to use reconciliation?
-What about enabling users, non-technical personas to use this technique.
-Now one of the solutions, that come to my mind is to expose reconcilation into simple declarative english like syntaxes.
-This helps the broader community of the project.
+For example, why should core programmers (_the ones who understand writing programming language syntax_) be the only ones meant to use reconciliation?
+What about enabling users, non-technical personas to utilize this technique.
+Now one of the solutions, that come to my mind is to expose reconcilation into simple declarative, english like statements.
+This helps broaden the use and hence iterate the feedback loop of the project that acts as a tailwind into the project's improvement.

 ### Declarative Reconcile - High Level Design
 We can start by designing a specification which is more english like versus code syntax like.
 Let us give this specification a name.
 Let me call it _**ReconcileTask**_.

 #### How does it look like - Take 1
 ```yaml